Witnessing a pet budgie’s demise is a distressing experience for any loving owner.

 Loss of appetite is a common symptom of deteriorating health in budgies.

 Unusual Excrement and Urine

 A budgie’s waste is a good indicator of its health.
 Dark-colored feces and clear urine are signs of a healthy budgie, but some conditions lead to changes in color or texture.

-- If your budgie excretes white liquid droppings with no feces, it hints at a condition, like a pancreatic infection.
+- If your budgie excretes white liquid droppings with no feces, it hints at a pancreatic infection.

 - Blood in feces is usually due to internal bleeding or intestinal tumors.

 - Extremely yellow urine can be a sign of liver malfunction.